-The default is that a real server is not in service.
+The real server is not in service.

 Release Modification CSM release 1.1(1) This command was introduced.
 CSM release 3.2(1) This command was modified for firewall load-balancing (FWLB) reassignment.
 CSM-S release 1.1(1) This command was introduced.